Google Autocomplete Scraper — Bulk avatar

 Is this legal?

 The Google Suggest endpoint is a public, unauthenticated HTTP API designed for browsers and developer tools to embed Google autocomplete in their UIs.
-There is no authentication, no rate-limit token, and no API-key requirement.
 Always verify your jurisdiction's data-protection rules and Google's Terms of Service before reselling raw suggestion data — most commercial keyword-research products use this same endpoint under the same conditions.

 💬 Your feedback